 What we learned from this experience is that diving is a sport where you need really good seats to watch in person.

 As the saying goes, “You get what you pay for” and this is true.
 For £50/ticket ($78), you don’t get much at the Aquatics Centre.
 My advice for future Olympic goers is to not skimp on tickets.
 Spend the money for the best seats possible because seat location will make or break your experience.

-More on the cost of our London 2012 Olympic experience in a future post.
+More on the cost of our London 2012 Olympic experience here.